MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/accounts-payable/invoice-capture-dashboard.md

 [!include [banner](../includes/banner.md)]
 [!include [preview banner](../includes/preview-banner.md)]

-Dashboard provides an overview of the captured invoices with different charts.
-AP manager may see the high-level invoice process status and then drill down into detailed view by applying different filtering condition.
-This helps AP manager to better analysis the performance of invoice process.
+In Invoice capture, the **Dashboard** provides an overview of invoices that have been imported.
+The Accounts Payable manager can see the status of the invoice process.
+The AP manager can view details by applying different filters.
+These charts can help the AP manager analyze the performance of the invoice generation process.

-## Dashboard charts
+## Charts available on the Dashboard:

-1. All captured invoice by status:
+ - **All captured invoice by status**
-The chart shows the distribution of statuses for the captured invoice (Captured, Complete, In review, Obsoleted).
-User is able to quick navigate to the detailed list by clicking icon  , and by selecting the corresponding status to filter the captured invoices.
+This chart displays the following statuses for the captured invoice:
+**Captured**
+**Complete**
+**In review**
+**Obsoleted**

+Users can select a status to filter the captured invoices in the detailed list.

-2. Total captured invoice volume
+ - **Total captured invoice volume**
-The chart displays the number of captured invoices by the time granularity.
-User is able to switch the time-period by clicking the drop down of the view.
+This chart displays the number of captured invoices by time period.
+Users are able to change the time period by clicking the drop-down.

-3. Captured invoice from top vendors
+ - **Captured invoice from top vendors**
-The chart displays the total number of invoices for the vendors.
-The vendors with biggest invoice volume will be displayed on the top.
-By clicking the , it will navigate to the captured invoice list.
-By clicking the bar, the captured invoices list will be filtered and displayed.
+This chart displays the total number of invoices per vendor.
+The vendors with largest number of invoices will be displayed on the top.

-4. Days to complete per invoice with exceptions
-The chart shows the average time by days to complete one captured invoice.
-This helps AP manager to check the trend of the time to process the invoice with manual intervention.
-In case the trend goes higher, AP manager needs to check the details and adjust the settings to make the improvement.
+ - **Days to complete per invoice with exceptions** This chart displays the average number of days needed to capture one invoice.
+This helps the AP manager analyze the time to process an invoice with manual intervention.
+If there's an upward trend, users can check the process details and adjust settings to improve the days to complete.

-5. Incomplete invoices by pending time
+ - **Incomplete invoices by pending time**
-The chart shows the pending days that captured invoice hasn’t yet been successfully generated in the ERP system.
-The larger the pending days, the more attention is acquired from AP manager.
-AP manager needs to drill down into the detailed captured invoices and take some action to make the invoice to be generated successfully in
+This chart displays the number of days that a captured invoice hasn’t been generated in the ERP system.
+The larger the number of pending days, the longer the invoice generation process.
+The AP manager can drill into the detailed captured invoices and generate invoices in the ERP system.
-ERP system.

->[!NOTE]
-> Only the accounts payable clerk can access the Invoice capture dashboard.